Here is a complete list of Sagada’s tourist spots.

 8. Echo Valley and Hanging Coffins

-They don’t call it echo valley for no reason.
+They don’t call it the echo valley for no reason.
 While you’re there, do create echoes and you’ll see why.
 Interestingly, this is also where you can find the iconic hanging coffins.
 This is just one of the different cultural-based tourist spots in Sagada.
 One could just wonder how the locals of the past were able to place the coffins high up on the ground.
 You can learn a lot about the local culture here so don’t hesitate to ask the guides.

 To get here, you will be walking for around 20-30 minutes on a relatively easy trail.
 Expect to pass along rock formations and pine forest stands.